Let’s paint Elmer the Elephant!

 Now that my four-year-old has had some practice, I can get something done as he paints.
 With time and practice, you’ll get there as well!

 I asked my preschooler if he would like me to add Elmer the Elephant’s signature patchwork grid, and he did not.
-I have a suspicion it was because he feels like he cannot paint within the parameter of each square.
+I suspect it was because he felt like he could not paint within the parameter of each square.

 Painting free-style is fine by me!
 As my four-year-old paints, new ideas will come to mind.